Cold Heart (Pnau remix): Critical reception

+it was boring and an excuse to cash in.

 Accolades

 In 2022, "Cold Heart (Pnau remix)" won an award in the category for the Collaboration of the Year at the American Music Awards and the Top Dance/Electronic Song at the Billboard Music Awards.
 It was nominated for the Song of the Year at the Brit Awards, the Most Performed Work at the Ivor Novello Awards and the Best Collaboration and Song of the Year at the MTV Video Music Awards.
 In 2023, the song received nominations for the Best Collaboration and Dance Song of the Year at the iHeartRadio Music Awards.
 Billboard and Los Angeles Times included "Cold Heart (Pnau remix)" in their year-end lists of the best songs for 2021.
 John and Lipa were further recognised as the "Hitmakers of the Year" by the American magazine Variety in 2022, for the charting success of their collaboration on the charts.
 During the summer of 2022, the song was ranked as the 19th most-streamed song on Spotify worldwide.
 On the year-end lists, it was ranked as the sixth and seventh most-streamed song on Spotify and Apple, respectively.
 The song was also the most "shazamed" song of the year on Shazam worldwide of that year.